FluBBaOfWard/KarnakTest/README.md

 out), also the tested PCM value and expected PCM value.
 Continuing the test will fail all remaining tests since the results are dependant on previous results.

+### Test Karnak Table Values

+This test tries to access all ADPCM diff table values, though it doesn't test all minus values.

+### Test Karnak Saturation

+This test make sure that 0x1FF, 0x200, 0x2FF, 0x300, 0x3FF & 0x000 give the right
+output.

+### Test Karnak RND values

+This just test 64k random values.

+### Test Karnak Wr 1, Rd 2

+This test reads 0xD9 twice instead of just once.

+### Test Karnak Wr 2, Rd 1

+This test writes 0xD9 twice instead of just once.

+### Test Karnak Wr Disabled

+This test disables & enables ADPCM through out the test.

+### Test Karnak Timing

+This test tries to read result as fast as possible, not really a test.
+Conversion can take up to 16 cpu cycles between write and read, but also down to 0 cpu cycles.

+### Karnak Dump All Values

+Not a test, writes out the result from writing a sequence of the same nybbles.

+### Karnak Dump All Val/reset

+Not a test, writes out the result from writing a sequence of the same nybbles, resets the ADPCM after changing value.

 ## How it works